ebanx/woocommerce-gateway-ebanx/readme.txt

 * One-click purchases which allow your client to skip the checkout process
 * Checkout payment form is responsive and adapts nicely to all mobile screen sizes and themes
 * Everything you need in one plugin, you don’t have to install any external plugins or extensions
-* Sell to over 20M EBANX Wallet users
+* Sell to over 2.4M EBANX Account users
 * Join eCommerce merchants such as AliExpress, Airbnb and Spotify

 **Customize and Manage Your Payments**